fwg-dev/Project-Management-App-/notes.md

 -- it has a reader method
 def project
 end
--- it has a tasks_id method
+-- it has a project_id method
 def project_id
 end
---- it has a task_id= method
+--- it has a project_id= method
 def project_id=
 end